You’ve heard the advice plenty of times before: never skip leg day. After all, engaging your legs promotes healthy nerve cells.

 Positioning yourself Safely

-Though most leg extension machines come with different kinds of safeguards to protect against injury, it doesn’t mean it will never happen.
+Though most seated leg extension machines come with different kinds of safeguards to protect against injury, it doesn’t mean it will never happen.
 You owe it yourself to make sure that that you are positioned correctly and you aren’t going to hurt yourself.

 To start, use a low weight.
 You might even try starting without any weight at all, just so you can practice maintaining proper form.
 You should do the same when lying down on the bench.
 Just because you’re capable of lifting a lot of weight doesn’t mean that you should.